reiss-koh/EMN-PEAD/README.md

 The paper was co-authored by Woosung (Reiss) Koh and Yuntae Jang.

 The paper was written for the 12th DB Financial Economics Research Competition.

+PDF password: abc123